1 Samuel 20:21

 Bible Study Questions

-1. How does Jonathan's loyalty to David challenge us in our own friendships and relationships today?
+1. How does Jonathan's loyalty to David challenge us in our own friendships?
+Can you think of a time when you had to stand by a friend in difficult circumstances?

-2. In what ways can we demonstrate courage and faithfulness in the face of adversity, as Jonathan did?
+2. In what ways can we seek God's wisdom and discernment when faced with complex or dangerous situations, as Jonathan did?

-4. What are some practical ways we can use wisdom and discretion in our communication, especially in sensitive situations?
+4. What are some practical ways we can demonstrate courage and integrity in our daily lives, following Jonathan's example?

 Connections to Other Scriptures